 The two Frenchwomen asked Julia to evaluate their book project, which was having trouble finding a publisher.
 She advised adapting the recipes to use ingredients and utensils broadly available in the United States.
 With her incorporated changes, a U.S. publisher tentatively accepted the work-in-progress.

 As Beck and Bertholle developed the book, the Childs left Paris for the south of France, then a stint in Germany.
 The first volume of the cookbook, 800 pages and still only a partial survey of the subject, was completed around the time Julia and Paul returned to Washington.
 But the publisher, unhappy with its length, and that further volumes were needed, finally turned it down.

 During Paul’s next post, a two-year stint in Norway, Julia undertook a complete revision of Beck and Bertholle’s work.
-She simplified recipes and worked through a complete repertory of dishes and sauces from appetizers to desserts, preparing each item for Paul at least six times.
-The finished volume was a complete 750-page guide to French cuisine.
+She simplified recipes and worked through a full repertory of dishes and sauces from appetizers to desserts, preparing each item for Paul at least six times.
+The finished volume was a comprehensive 750-page guide to French cuisine.

 “I think every woman should have a blowtorch.” —Julia Child on the critical utensil to make crème brûlée.

 In 1959, Julia’s work reached one more publishing company, and the desk of star editor Judith Jones.
 Two years earlier, Jones had discovered an obscure French edition of Anne Frank’s The Diary of a Young Girl, and guided its translation into English and publication in the United States.
 A dedicated Francophile, she tried Julia’s recipes at home and immediately grasped the book’s utility and importance.
 “Here was the cookbook I had been dreaming of,” she recalled.
 “One that took you by the hand and explained the whys and wherefores of every step of the recipe.”